Federal Communication Commision (FCC) EMC compliance for North America

 Countries requiring the FCC marking

-FCC marking is mandatory for certain product groups within the all 50 states, district of Columbia and the territories (American Samoa, Guam, Northern Marianas Islands, Puerto Rico, Virgin Islands).
+FCC marking is mandatory for certain product groups within all 50 states, District of Columbia and the territories (American Samoa, Guam, Northern Marianas Islands, Puerto Rico, Virgin Islands).

 FCC Legal implications